Perched on the banks of the majestic Saigon River, Ho Chi Minh City now easily challenges Singapore, Bangkok and other Southeast Asian powerhouses.

 The epicentre of Ho Chi Minh City, District 1 frames the famous avenue Rue Catinat (known today at Dong Khoi) and is arguably the financial, commercial and tourist hub of the city.

 Within its European designed and moped filled streets you'll find many of the major sights here.
-Not to be missed are the Saigon Opera HouseOpens external site in a new window, Notre Dame Cathedral, Central Post OfficeOpens external site in a new window, and Reunification PalaceOpens external site in a new window.
+Not to be missed are the Saigon Opera House, Notre Dame Cathedral, Central Post Office, and Reunification Palace.

 And for sustenance, locals and expats alike are filling the District's expanding number of stylish cafes, lavish night clubs and exceptional restaurants.